22nd Filmfare Awards

-The 22nd Filmfare Awards were held in 1975.
+The 22nd Filmfare Awards for Hindi cinema were held in Bombay in 1975.

 Roti Kapda Aur Makaan led the ceremony with 11 nominations, followed by Kora Kagaz with 7 nominations and Garm Hava with 5 nominations.

 Garm Hava and Roti Kapda Aur Makaan won 3 awards each, with the former winning Best Story (Ismat Chughtai & Kaifi Azmi), Best Screenplay (Shama Zaidi & Kaifi Azmi) and Best Dialogue (Kaifi Azmi), and the latter winning Best Director (Manoj Kumar), Best Lyricist (Santosh Anand for "Main Na Bhoolunga") and Best Male Playback Singer (Mahendra Kapoor for "Aur Nahin Bas Aur Nahin"), thus becoming the most-awarded films at the ceremony.

 Rajesh Khanna received dual nominations for Best Actor for his performances in Avishkaar and Prem Nagar, winning for the former.

 Hema Malini received dual nominations for Best Actress for her performances in Amir Garib and Prem Nagar, but lost to Jaya Bachchan who won the award for Kora Kagaz.

 Premnath received dual nominations for Best Supporting Actor for his performances in Amir Garib and Roti Kapda Aur Makaan, but lost to Vinod Khanna who won the award for Haath Ki Safai, his only win in the category.

 Bindu received dual nominations for Best Supporting Actress for her performances in Hawas and Imtihan, but lost to Durga Khote who won the award for Bidaai, her only win in the category.